project-openubl/website/docs/xbuilder/library/createXml.md

 title: Create XML
 ---

-Before creating an XML you need to decide which type of XML you will create; there are multiple types of XML files like:
+Beffore creating an XML you need to decide which type of XML you will create; there are multiple types of XML files like:

 - Invoices
 - Credit notes